alexocode/talks/social/compassionate-coding/compassionate-coding.md

 theme: Sketchnote, 1

-[.footer: Sascha Wolf | grandcentrix]
+[.footer: Sascha Wolf | Backend Dev/TSA @ grandcentrix]
 # Compassionate Coding
 ### _being more humane in tech_

 ^
 Thank you for being here!
-My name is Sascha, backend dev/tsa @grandcentrix
+My name is Sascha, backend dev/tsa @grandcentrix in cologne

 ^
 Disclaimer:
-This talk is strongly inspired by the works of April Wensel and her orga "Compassionate Coding" I'm not affiliated with her orga in any way, rather this is about giving credit and raising awareness!
+- strongly inspired by "April Wensel" & orga "Compassionate Coding"
+- Not affiliated with them
+- Giving credit & raising awareness for the awesome work they're doing!
+- If you like this talk = check them out!

 ^
-Now that this is out of the way, let's get going!
+With that out of the way: Let's get going!
-This talk is about COMMUNICATION

 ---
 ![](images/communication.jpg)

 ^
-In brief Communcation revolves around

----
-# Communication
-### Transfering information from one person to another
+Communication: Transfering information from one person to another

 ^
-All our jobs include some form of communication
+All our jobs include it:
-- Customer contact
-- Meetings: Daily/Planning/Review/Retro
+- Meetings: Daily/Planning/Retro
-- Digital: Jira/Confluence/GitHub/Slack
+- Digital: Jira/Confluence/Slack

 ^
 The thing is, we in tech are all about solving problems